Social policy of the Obama administration: LGBTQ adoption

-LGBT and religion
+LGBTQ and religion

 Obama was criticized for inviting Reverend Donnie McClurkin, Mary Mary, and Reverend Hezekiah Walker – who all have a history of making anti-gay remarks – to participate in a three-day gospel music campaign tour called "Embrace the Courage", as part of Obama's "40 Days of Faith and Family" campaign in South Carolina.
-The Obama campaign responded to criticism in a press release, saying, "I strongly believe that African Americans and the LGBT community must stand together in the fight for equal rights.
+The Obama campaign responded to criticism in a press release, saying, "I strongly believe that African Americans and the LGBTQ community must stand together in the fight for equal rights.
 And so I strongly disagree with Reverend McClurkin's views and will continue to fight for these rights as president of the United States to ensure that America is a country that spreads tolerance instead of division."
 For events held on Sunday, October 28, 2007, Obama added Reverend Andy Sidden, an openly gay pastor.

-LGBT appointees
+LGBTQ appointees

-Sharon Lubinski, the first openly gay woman in her position, was formally nominated the U.S. marshal for the Minnesota district by President Obama on October 2009 and then confirmed by the Senate in December of that year.
-On January 4, 2010, Amanda Simpson was appointed by Obama the Senior Technical Advisor to the U.S. Department of Commerce, being possibly the first transgender person appointed to a government post by any US President.
-Monique Dorsainvil has served as the Deputy Director of Advance and Special Events and Director of Planning and Events for Public Engagement and Intergovernmental Affairs before accepting the position of the White House's LGBT liaison in 2014.
+Sharon Lubinski, the first openly gay woman in her position, was formally nominated the U.S. marshal for the Minnesota district by President Obama in October 2009 and then confirmed by the Senate in December of that year.
+On January 4, 2010, Amanda Simpson was appointed by Obama the senior technical advisor to the U.S. Department of Commerce, being possibly the first transgender person appointed to a government post by any US president.
+Monique Dorsainvil has served as the deputy director of advance and special events and director of planning and events for public engagement and intergovernmental affairs before accepting the position of the White House's LGBT liaison in 2014.